Vote 2024: The Top Narrative Attacks Disrupting Global Elections

 1. Impersonation

-This tactic involves creating fake social media profiles or cloning websites of legitimate news sources in order to spread disinformation.
+This tactic involves creating fake social media profiles or cloning websites of legitimate news sources in order to spread narrative attacks.
 Impersonation efforts can be particularly effective because they exploit the trust people have in established sources.
-India used this tactic to serve pro-India interests by destabilizing Pakistan through a 15-year disinformation campaign referred to as the “Indian Chronicles” and influenced international organizations through at least 750 fake news outlets across 119 countries.
+India used this tactic to serve pro-India interests by destabilizing Pakistan through a 15-year narrative attack campaign referred to as the “Indian Chronicles” and influenced international organizations through at least 750 fake news outlets across 119 countries.

 Forms of impersonation: